 Stellenbosch University is the UC Davis of South Africa, which is to say, the center of viticulture research.
 And the city, at the base of the Cape Fold mountain range, is also home to a large concentration of vineyards and world-class wine -- not to mention the birthplace of the Pinotage grape.

 Home to some of the most expensive wines in the world, the Burgundy region has a history of viticulture that dates back the 1st century AD.
-Burgundy winemakers put emphasis on the region's "terroir" -- loosely translated as "a sense of place", or the amalgam of elements that go into making the perfect wine.
+Burgundy winemakers put emphasis on the region's amalgam of elements that go into making the perfect wine.
 Cycling from vineyard to vineyard in the Côte de Beaune should be at the top of any list of romantic vacations.

 Chardonnay, Pinot Noir

 Like Burgundy, Tuscany possesses a storied wine history that dates back to the 8th century BC.
-Surprisingly, the soil of Tuscany is poor, forcing growers to focus on quality over yield.
-"Super Tuscan", aside from being fun to say, is a wine made in the tradition of defying Italy's DOC wine classification system by including international grape varieties.
+Though Sangiovese makes up most of the region's wine production, especially in the famed Chianti zones, "Super Tuscans" have defied Italy's DOC wine classification system by including international grape varieties.

 The tiny Rioja region houses 150 wineries.
-One distinct feature of Rioja wines is their classification system, which ranks wines from "Rioja" at the bottom to "Gran Reserva" at the top based on the length of time spent aging in oak and in bottle.
-Rioja's wine owes much to Bordeaux, which influenced winemaking in the region by way of Don Manuel Quintano in the late 18th century.
+One distinct feature of Rioja wines is their classification system, which ranks wines from "Crianza" at the bottom to "Gran Reserva" at the top based on the length of time spent aging in oak and in bottle.
+Rioja's wine owes much to Bordeaux, which influenced winemaking in the region in the late 18th century.
 Eat some chorizo while you're there.

 Douro Valley Portugal